 Myles Dunphy (1891-1985) was a tireless publicist for the wilderness cause, producing maps and even publishing a wilderness broadsheet as a supplement to the Katoomba Daily in 1934.

-A weeks holiday with friends in a Katoomba boarding house in 1910 began his life-long love affair with the bush.
-He systematically mapped the Blue Mountains wilderness where previously existed only blank spaces on parish maps.
-Today these maps are treasured for the detailed information and practical advice to visitors of the Blue Mountains.
+A week's holiday with friends in a Katoomba boarding house in 1910 began his life-long love affair with the bush.
+He systematically mapped the Blue Mountains wilderness where only blank spaces on parish maps previously existed.
+Today these maps are treasured for the detailed information and practical advice to Blue Mountains visitors.

 In 1932 Myles Dunphy formed the National Parks and Primitive Areas Council, which for the next 25 years advanced the case for national park reservation in NSW.
 From 1932 Myles promoted a system of national parks from the Snowy Mountains in southern NSW to the Hastings River in the north, including the 465,000 hectare Greater Blue Mountains National Park.
 These reserve proposals laid the foundations of the current national park system in NSW.

-Milo Dunphy (1929-1996), the environmentalist, propelled nature conservation into to prominence by the proposal to quarry limestone at the Colong Caves in the heart of the southern Blue Mountains.
-Milo, influenced by his father, was alert to the danger, and led the fight to preserve the heart of the Kanangra-Boyd wilderness.
-For the first time, NSW nature conservation was in the media headlines.
-Through his inspiration, leadership and initiative the Colong Caves struggle helped to establish the NSW environment movement.
-No sooner had the dust settled than Milo was again leading the struggle to save the Boyd Plateau from being planted with pine trees.
-Again, his enthusiasm ensured that many joined the struggle.
+No sooner had the dust settled, Milo was leading the struggle to save the Boyd Plateau from being planted with pine trees.
+Again, his enthusiasm ensured many joined the campaign.
 In this way Milo successfully carried forward his father’s conservation proposals.
-He helped expand the national park estate in NSW from 2 per cent to 4.5 per cent, including the addition of significant areas of rainforest in northern NSW that are now World Heritage listed national parks and the Deua and Wadbilliga wilderness National Parks to the south of the State.
+He helped expand the NSW national park estate from 2 per cent to 4.5 per cent, including the addition of significant areas of rainforest in northern NSW that are now World Heritage listed national parks and the Deua and Wadbilliga wilderness National Parks to the south of the State.

-Milo was part of almost every the major environmental campaign in eastern Australia, from Terania Creek in NSW to Lake Pedder in Tasmania.
-Wilderness was always Milo’s first concern and he devoted his life to dedication of national parks and wilderness areas through involving the public in the protection of natural areas.
-Milo absorbed the conservation ethic from the cradle onwards (he was taken to Kanangra Walls in a pram at the age of 20 months).
+Milo was part of almost every major environmental campaign in eastern Australia, from Terania Creek in NSW to Lake Pedder in Tasmania.
+Wilderness was always Milo’s first concern and he devoted his life to the dedication of national parks and wilderness areas, involving the public in their protection.

-There are many places which today we treasure and tend to take for granted for their beauty as components of the public parks estate - places such as Colong, Myall Lakes, Bindook, Kanangra-Boyd, the Border Ranges, Kakadu and Terania Creek are living memorials to Milo Dunphy.
-For his services to conservation Milo was awarded an A.M, the Sidney Luker Memorial Medal form the Australian Planning Institute and named Architect of the decade, the University of NSW also awarded him a Doctor of Science honoris causa for his efforts.
+There are many places which are treasured today as parts of the public national parks estate, but which we tend to take for granted - places such as Colong, Myall Lakes, Bindook, Kanangra-Boyd, the Border Ranges, Kakadu and Terania Creek are living memorials to Milo Dunphy.
+For his services to conservation Milo was awarded an AM, the Sidney Luker Memorial Medal from the Australian Planning Institute and named Architect of the decade.
+The University of NSW also awarded him a Doctor of Science honoris causa for his efforts.

 In May 1996, the former NSW Premier, Neville Wran described Milo as unquestionably the most persistent, and vigorous fighter and advocate for the environment we have had in this country.